 If you’re curious about how soft pull credit cards work and whether you need to worry about a hard inquiry, read on to learn more.

 What is a soft credit pull?

 A soft pull, also called a soft inquiry, happens when you or someone you authorize — like a landlord or potential employer — checks your credit report.
-In some cases, these inquiries can also be performed without your permission, such as when card issuers prescreen potential customers for direct marketing.
-Luckily, although soft inquiries show up on your credit report, they do not have any impact on your score.
+In some cases, these inquiries can be made without your permission, such as when card issuers prescreen potential customers for direct marketing.
+Although soft inquiries show up on your credit report, they don’t negatively impact your credit score.

 Hard pulls, on the other hand, are usually performed when you actually apply for credit and a lender approves or denies your application.
 These inquiries stay on your credit report for two years and will temporarily knock a few points off your credit score.
 However, they generally won’t affect your score for more than a year.